Managing Accidents: Tips for Bedwetting Boys

 If you think your boy is having potty training accidents at night, it’s important to know that bedwetting is different than potty training.
 Many kids continue to wet at night for months or even years after they’re potty trained.
 It’s simply a matter of their body needing to develop so they can hold their urine overnight or know when they need to wake up and go.

 “My son wet his bed until the middle of first grade; my daughter was trained before she turned three,” says Laura Salter, a mother of five from Florida.
 “There is often a gender difference.
 I’m not sure why.
-But in general, I found my little girls were more mature, they spoke earlier, read earlier, and toilet trained earlier.”
+But in general, I found my little girls were more mature; they spoke earlier, read earlier, and toilet trained earlier.”

-Yet, she says, “Assuming there is nothing medically wrong with your child, eventually, boys do outgrow nighttime wetting and stop peeing in their beds.
-Trust me — I’ve seen it all!”Deep Sleepers
+Yet, she says, “Assuming there is nothing medically wrong with your child, eventually boys do outgrow nighttime wetting and stop peeing in their beds.
+Trust me — I’ve seen it all!”

-The National Association for Continence (NAFC) notes that bedwetting can occur from a delay in learning two things: the signal from the brain to the bladder to relax it and hold more urine, and the signal from the bladder to the brain that it is full, alerting the body to wake up.
+The National Association for Continence (NAFC) notes bedwetting can occur from a delay in learning two things: the signal from the brain to the bladder to relax it and hold more urine, and the signal from the bladder to the brain that it is full, alerting the body to wake up.

 For kids, learning to use the bathroom before they go to bed may be able to reduce their nighttime wetting.
 Encourage your son to develop this habit, just as you would encourage him to brush his teeth and wash his hands.
-Even if he forgets, products like GoodNites® NightTime Underwear provide targeted coverage for bedwetting so he can still sleep soundly.Self-Esteem Struggles and the Importance of Showing Support
+If it doesn’t help him get through the night without wetting, products like Goodnites® Boys NightTime Underwear provide targeted coverage for bedwetting so he can still sleep soundly.

 There’s no need for him to skip the fun if you make some advance preparations.
 Laura Richards, the Massachusetts mother of a longtime bedwetter, had a great idea for helping her son when she couldn’t be there to assist.